Blog vs Vlog: Which is The Better Investment?

 What Is Vlogging?

 Vlogging, as many of you have already guessed, is simply a blog in video format.
-While that may seem like the primary difference, there are other considerations, such as the type of content you can cover and how you engage your audience.
+While that may seem like the primary difference, there are other considerations, such as the type of visual content you can cover and how you engage your audience.

 Pros of Vlogging